 - Some recipes, like eggnog, spaghetti carbonara, and Caesar salad dressing, call for uncooked eggs.

 - Even when preparing cooked eggs, you run the risk of cross contamination.
 A little speck of raw egg on your hands or cutting board can be transferred to something else and ultimately make someone sick.

 One solution is to use pasteurized eggs (pasteurization can even be done at home, using your microwave).
 Note that poached eggs and eggs prepared over easy or sunny-side up aren't fully cooked.

 Moreover, because of cross-contamination risk, if you're cooking for someone in one of the categories mentioned above, you might want to use pasteurized eggs anyway.

-The obvious solution is to use regular eggs for cooked egg recipes, and use pasteurized eggs for sauces and other recipes that call for raw eggs.
+The obvious solution is to use regular eggs for cooked egg recipes, and use pasteurized eggs for sauces and other recipes and dressings that call for raw or partially cooked eggs.